 PushKit Setup

-PushKit will allow us to send the notifications in the iOS device for which, You must upload an APNs Auth Key in order to implement push notifications.
-We need the following details about the app when sending push notifications via an APNs Auth Key:
+PushKit will allow us to send the notifications to the iOS device for which, You must upload an APN Auth Key to implement push notifications.
+We need the following details about the app when sending push notifications via an APN Auth Key:

-To create an APNs auth key, follow the steps below.
+To create an APN auth key, follow the steps below.

 3. On the following page, add a Key Name, and select APNs.